Hugo Lloris injury: Tottenham goalkeeper stretchered off in agony after suffering serious injury in gifting Brighton the lead | Goal.com

 Lloris then fell to the ground and was clearly in significant discomfort, with the Spurs goalkeeper receiving oxygen and eventually being stretchered off, to be replaced by Paulo Gazzaniga.

-BT Sport reported that Lloris was screaming as he left the field on a stretcher and that he has been rushed straight to hospital for further treatment.
+BT Sport reported that Lloris was screaming as he left the field on a stretcher and that, after being given morphine, he has been rushed straight to hospital for further treatment.

 It remains unclear exactly what injury the France international suffered, although it would appear he has suffered major damage to his arm after he fell following the dropped catch.